How is Muscular Dystrophy Diagnosed?

 In some cases, disease progression can be slowed or symptoms relieved with medication:

-In Duchenne muscular dystrophy, corticosteriods may slow muscle destruction.
+- In Duchenne muscular dystrophy, corticosteroids may slow muscle destruction.

-In myotonic muscular dystrophy, phenytoin, procainamide, or quinine can treat delayed muscle relaxation.
+- In myotonic muscular dystrophy, phenytoin and mexiletine (Mexitil) can treat delayed muscle relaxation.

 Medications also can be prescribed for some muscular dystrophy-related heart problems.

 If you have a family history of muscular dystrophy, you may want to consult a genetic counselor before having children.
 The odds of passing the disease on to your children range from 25% to 50%.
 Carriers -- typically sisters and mothers of those with MD -- usually don't have the disease, but they may exhibit mild symptoms that give hints of it.
 They can pass the disease on to their children; their sons will get the disease and half the time, their daughters become carriers.
 For Duchenne and Becker muscular dystrophies, protein and DNA tests can identify carriers, and DNA probes can provide prenatal diagnosis.
 Tests for carriers of other forms of muscular dystrophy are under development.